 This year our General Education program is close to full implementation with the development of over 160 I-Series and 200 Scholarship in Practice courses.
 I-Series courses challenge students to wrestle with big questions and with how different disciplines address them.
 Both these innovative curricular initiatives emphasize high levels of student-faculty engagement and teamwork.

-We launch two new programs this academic year.
+We launched two new programs this academic year.

 College Park Scholars Justice and Legal Thought is a collaboration with the College of Behavioral and Social Sciences, Arts and Humanities, and Carey Law School at the University of Maryland Baltimore.
 This program and its companion minor, Law and Society, brings law faculty to our campus, greatly enriching our intellectual life.
 Carillon Communities is a new living-learning program with three cohorts: Once and Future Planet (from Geology), iGive (from the Center for Philanthropy in the School of Public Affairs), and Write Now (from English and creative writing, anchored in Jimenez-Porter Writers’ House).
 We are proud of these new programs, and eager to watch their development and success.

 These are but a selection of the many ways our programs enhance and enrich the academic lives of our undergraduate students